 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs, various regulatory actions and appeals relating to such regulatory actions.
-Our principal cash requirements for the remaining nine months of 2010 include approximately \$415 million of capital expenditures and \$134 million of scheduled principal payments on transition and system restoration bonds.
+Our principal cash requirements for the remaining six months of 2010 include approximately \$290 million of capital expenditures and \$134 million of scheduled principal payments on transition and system restoration bonds.

-We expect that borrowings under our credit facilities, anticipated cash flows from operations and funds from the liquidation of temporary external and money pool investments will be sufficient to meet our anticipated cash needs in the remainder of 2010.
+We expect that cash on hand, borrowings under our credit facility, anticipated cash flows from operations and funds from the liquidation of temporary external and money pool investments will be sufficient to meet our anticipated cash needs in the remaining six months of 2010.
 Cash needs or discretionary financing or refinancing may result in the issuance of debt securities in the capital markets or the arrangement of additional credit facilities.
 Issuances of debt in the capital markets and additional credit facilities may not, however, be available to us on acceptable terms.